acm-cui/website-cui2021/authors/featured-talks.md

 		</p>
 		<h2>Any questions?</h2>
 		<p>
-			Please contact the <a href="https://spamty.eu/show/v6/438/2bc5bcd3e27587af8f7fc532/" title="Retrieve the email address for the Featured Talks chairs">Featured Talks chairs</a> if you have any questions.
+			Please contact the <a href="https://spamty.eu/show/v6/438/2bc5bcd3e27587af8f7fc532/" title="Retrieve the email address for the Featured Talks Chairs">Featured Talks Chairs</a> if you have any questions.
 		</p>
 	</div>